 - You rush the saw through the cut using orbital action and too much pressure

-While the first and second reason can be avoided by choosing the right blades for cutting plywood and make sure they clean and sharp, for the third reason, you must understand the importance of plywood cutting technique.
+While the first and second reasons can be avoided by choosing the right blades for cutting plywood and make sure they are clean and sharp, for the third reason, you must understand the importance of the plywood cutting technique.

 If you already know how to use a jigsaw, you just need to learn a few tricks (if not, you can read about how to use a jigsaw here).
 These tricks will make sure that you cut the plywood without any splinters.